scvalex/ltc/docs/final.md

 A    B    C           Day 2: B is "infected" by an update. o    I    o

-A    B    C           Day 3: C connects to B and is infected o    I -- I                  by the update.
+A    B    C           Day 3: B connects to C and infects o    I -- I                  it.

-A    B    C           Day 4: B does not consider the update o    i    I                  infections any more.
+A    B    C           Day 4: C connects to A and infects I    I    I                  it.
+\---------/

-A    B    C           Day 5: A connects to B, but does not o -- i    I                  receive the update.
+A    B    C           Day 5: B is contacted by A and C, I -- i -- I                  and sees that it is not
+                             infectious anymore.

    The propagation of an update through a partially connected network of three nodes.
-Ultimately, the update does not fully propagate due to it ceasing to be infectious too soon in B.
 \end{lstlisting}
 \end{tabular}
 \end{center}

-The algorithm outlined above is rumor mongering, and it is what LTc will initially use.
-By changing the way a nodes selects other nodes to infect, and the time until an update is no longer considered infections, several variations of the basic algorithm arise. \citep{wiki:dtn-routing} Exploring which of these is best suited for LTc is a future path for development.
+The algorithm outlined above and used by LTc is rumor mongering, and it is very aggressive in attempting to disseminate changes throughout the network.
+Note that, in our example, "Node B" thought that it was still infectious in "Day 4", so it would have been reasonable for it to contact the other nodes and attempt to infect them, thus wasting network resources.
+A way to prevent this from happening is using less conservative heuristic to determine if a node is infectious to another or not.
+In other words, a node's best guess as to what state another node is in could be better determined.
+This is an avenue for future work.

 ## Versioning with Vector Clocks